What Is the Chemical Composition of Amethyst?

 The Greek Legend of Amethystos

-As myth goes, Dionysus, god of wine, pursued a maiden named Amethystos.
-To protect her chastity, Artemis transformed her into a white quartz statue.
-Dionysus, remorseful, spilled wine over the stone, staining it purple—an ode to sobriety.
+Legend tells that Dionysus, the god of wine, pursued a maiden named Amethystos.
+To preserve her chastity, Artemis transformed her into a pure white quartz statue.
+Remorseful, Dionysus poured wine over the statue, staining it purple and giving rise to the myth that amethyst prevents intoxication.

 Birthstone & Symbolism